dimagi/commcare-hq/corehq/apps/userreports/README.rst

 The main benefit of this is that documents will be processed only once even if many changes come in at a time.
-This makes this approach ideal datasources that don’t require ‘live’ data or where the source documents change very frequently.
+This makes this approach ideal datasources that don't require ‘live' data or where the source documents change very frequently.

 It is also possible achieve greater parallelization than is currently